aureocarmelino/fullstack-blog-angular-and-spring/README.md

 </p>

-**EN:	I'll be adding new features as time goes on, I hope you like it	:heart::happy:**
+**EN:	I'll be adding new features as time goes on, I hope you like it	:heart:  :happy:**

-**PT:	Vou adicionando novas funcionalidades consoante o tempo, espero que tenham gostado	:heart::happy:**
+**PT:	Vou adicionando novas funcionalidades consoante o tempo, espero que tenham gostado	:heart:  :happy:**

 # SEJA LUZ :bulb: 		BE LIGHT:bulb: